rse/typopro/README.md

 Downloading
 -----------

-You can conveniently download TypoPRO in various ways:
+You can conveniently download snapshots or particular versions of TypoPRO in various ways:

 - Bower: install as client component via the Bower component manager:<br/>
   `$ bower install typopro`<br/>